-5.6 Economic Magnitudes and Welfare Contributions
+4.6.
+Economic Magnitudes and Welfare Contributions

 This subsection discusses the economic magnitudes of tariff reductions.
-As shown in the IV estimates in column (1) of Table 9, the regressand is in log whereas the regressors are in levels.
+As shown in the IV estimates in column (1) of Table 11, the regressand is in logarithms whereas the regressors are in levels.
 Thus, the estimated key coefficients can be interpreted as semi-elasticities.
-With tariffs as natural numbers used in the regressions (e.g., the mean of firm output tariffs is 0.086, as reported in Table 4), the own coefficient of the firm output (input) tariffs is -1.32(-1.71).
-Measuring tariffs in percentage points (so the mean of firm external tariffs in the sample is 8.6 percentage points), such coefficients are changed to -.0132 (-.0171), implying that a 10 percentage point fall in output tariffs for non-processing firms leads to a .132(.171) increase in log TFP, or equivalently, a productivity gain of 13.2 (17.1) percent.45
+With tariffs as natural numbers used in the regressions (e.g. the mean of firm output tariffs is 0.083, as reported in Table 5), the own coefficient of the firm output (input) tariffs is -1.32 (-1.71).
+Measuring tariffs in percentage points (so the mean of firm output tariffs in the sample is 8.3 percentage points), such coefficients are changed to -0.0132 (-0.0171), implying that a 10 percentage point fall in output tariffs for non-processing firms leads to a 0.132(0.171) increase in log TFP, or equivalently, a productivity gain of 13.2 (17.1)%.